Tinubu's Ministerial Appointments, 'Unfair, Unjust' - Ohanaeze – The Whistler Newspaper

 Ohanaeze reminded President Tinubu that, “States and geo-political zones were created by the military administrations.
 All honest Nigerians know that the Igbo did not play much part during this exercise.
 As a result, the South East was shortchanged with five states while other zones have minimum of six states.

 “This situation has placed the South-East in a very difficult position, politically, economically, and socially.
-Our political power has been reduced as we have a few senators and also in the House of Representatives; governors, house of assembly and local governments.
+Our political power has been reduced as we have a few senators and also in the House of Representatives; governors, the House of Assembly, and local governments.

 “In federal revenue allocation, the South-East is denied the revenue that comes on the basis of states.
 In federal board appointments and other resource distributions, we are strategically shortchanged.

-“This situation was not caused by the current administration but we however appeal to Mr Tinubu to help us remedy the situation and restore justice, equity and fairness in Nigeria.”
+“This situation was not caused by the current administration, but we appeal to Mr Tinubu to help us remedy the situation and restore justice, equity and fairness in Nigeria.”